 One of the main outputs of the appraisal stage is a set of evidence-based recommendations.
-The methods used to gather and analyse evidence will vary according to the depth of the HIA.
+The methods used for data collection and analysis will vary according to the depth of the HIA.
 Here is an outline of the main methods used.

-Profiling of the population
+Profiling the population

-The population profile helps to establish an overview of the affected population, helps to identify potentially vulnerable groups and can establish a baseline against which possible future health impacts can be assessed.

-A profile might include;
+The population profile helps to establish an overview of the affected population, helps to identify potentially vulnerable groups and establishes a baseline against which possible future health impacts can be assessed.
+A profile might include:

-- general attributes of the population including size, density, distribution, age and sex breakdown, birth rate, ethnicity, socio-economic status - health status of the population, particularly the at-risk groups, gained from mortality, disability and morbidity data - levels of employment or unemployment - health behaviour indicators - environmental conditions transport infrastructure, housing makeup, details on air, water and soil - geographical location of at-risk groups.
+- General attributes of the population including size, density, distribution, age and sex breakdown, birth rate, ethnicity, socio-economic status. - Health status of the population, particularly the at-risk groups, gained from mortality, disability and morbidity data. - · Levels of employment or unemployment. - Health behaviour indicators. - Environmental conditions transport infrastructure, housing makeup, details on air, water and soil. - · Geographical location of at-risk groups.